-This certificate is designed for men and women who plan to operate their own business by gaining a foundation of knowledge that will assist in the development of a Business Plan
+This certificate is designed for men and women who plan to operate their own business by gaining a foundation of knowledge that will assist in the development of a Business Plan.

-Entrepreneurship (C-0590) edits
+Entrepren neurship (BUS.BASIC.ENTREP) C redits

 BUS 108 Intro to Business OR 3

-BUS 137 International Business Practice Firm 4
+BUS 137 International Business Practice Firm 1 4

 OAT 172 Business Communication OR 3

 MIS 101 Computer Applications & Literacy 3

 BUS 105 Business Mathematics 3

-BUS 123 How To Start Your Own Small Business 1
+BUS 123 Start Your Own Small Business 1

 BUS 133 Organization for Small Business 1

 BUS 134 Marketing for Small Business 1

-BUS 135 Accounting & Finance for Sm.Bus.
+BUS 135 Accounting & Finance Sm.Bus.
 OR 1

 Business Elective

 Total Credit Hours 13

-Note: Business elective is defined as any ACC, BUS, BLW, CIS/MIS, or OAT course.
+\ Note: Business elective is defined as any ACC, BUS, BLW, CIS/MIS, or OAT course.